 The Gaslit soundtrack includes music by The Stooges, Jeri Southern and The Peter Blair Quartet.
-This info article contains spoilers for Robbie Pickering’s Starz miniseries.
+This info article contains spoilers and song details for Robbie Pickering’s Starz miniseries.
 Visit the Soundtracks of Television section for more Vague Visages music guides.

 Gaslit stars Julia Roberts as Martha Mitchell, a real-life Washington D.C. socialite who criticized U.S. President Richard Nixon during the 1973 Watergate scandal.
 Sean Penn co-stars as Martha’s husband, John N. Mitchell, the U.S. Attorney General who deceives and manipulates his wife.
 The storyline follows Martha as she tries to protect her reputation.
 Composer Mac Quayle (Mr. Robot) scored the Starz miniseries; music supervisor Maggie Phillips (Snowfall) selected the featured needle-drops.
 Here’s every song in Gaslit, an adaptation of the Slate Plus podcast Slow Burn.